How to Reconstitute Peptides with Bacteriostatic Water

 | USP standard | USP Bacteriostatic Water | USP Sterile Water for Injection |

 Bottom line: If the reconstituted peptide solution will be drawn from more than once, bacteriostatic water is the correct choice.
-Sterile water for injection is appropriate only when the entire reconstituted volume will be used in a single session.
+Sterile water for injection is appropriate only when the entire reconstituted volume will be used in a single session, or when the specific peptide is preservative-sensitive.

 Reconstitution is the process of dissolving a lyophilised (freeze-dried) peptide powder into a liquid solution using bacteriostatic water.
 Proper technique is critical for preserving peptide integrity and ensuring accurate dosing.
+Aseptic, sterile technique throughout the workflow is what keeps the multidose vial usable across the full discard window.
 Follow this step-by-step protocol:

 Step 1 — Prepare Your Materials